 If you are planning to enroll in a Master of Science in Nursing (MSN) program, you’ll be glad to know this degree can open the door to a wide variety of nursing management positions.
-An MSN in Nursing Administration can equip you with important leadership and administration skills that are needed to succeed in a managerial role.
+An MSN in Leadership and Healthcare Systems can equip you with important leadership and administration skills that are needed to succeed in a managerial role.
 If you have a talent for leading others and are committed to ensuring that patients receive excellent care, you may be well suited to a head of nursing position.

 What Does a Head of Nursing Do?